Rothamsted/knetminer-testing/manual-ui-testing/ui-test-templates/basic-local/README.md

 * [ ] The initial screenshot loads correctly, including the "share your feedback banner"
 * [ ] The Javascript console doesn't show errors
 * [ ] Check the `Release Notes Icon`
 * [ ] Check the other links on the top: tutorial, cite us.
 For sign-in, sign-up, verify the inital forms appears.
-There is another test TODO about interacting with knetspace
+There is another test TODO about interacting with knetspace.

 ## Testing the Examples